appdev-lessons/deploying-to-render/content.md

 ## Aside: How does Render work?

-Render supports direct deployment of Ruby applications without the need for containers (eg Fly.io).
+Render supports direct deployment of Ruby applications without the need for containers (e.g. Fly.io).
 You can deploy your Ruby app by connecting it to your Git repository.
-Whenever you merge into your `main` branch, Render copies all of your code to a server and runs the app similar to how you might in a Codespace environment.
+Whenever you merge into your `main` branch, Render copies all of your code to a server and runs the app similar to how you might in a codespace.

 Render makes deploying Ruby applications straightforward by supporting direct deployment without the need for containers (e.g., Fly.io).
 The deployment process is based on an ["Infrastructure as Code"](https://render.com/docs/infrastructure-as-code) framework, where you define a `render.yaml` file to declare all the services required to deploy your app.

 In simple terms, whenever you make changes to your `main` branch, Render re-deploys your app automatically.